Bluscream/pyTSon_plugins/scripts/quickMod/README.md

 # Quick Moderation pyTSon script

-<div style="display:none!important">You can find a more recent version of this text [here](https://github.com/Bluscream/pyTSon_plugins/tree/master/scripts/quickMod)</div>
+<div>You can find a more recent version of this text [here](https://github.com/Bluscream/pyTSon_plugins/tree/master/scripts/quickMod) />

 This plugin allows you to set hotkeys for
 - Restrict the last user that joined your server